1. Will the offense look different under new Offensive Coordinator Mike Canales?

-1. What players will step up and emerge on the offensive line?
+3. What players will step up and emerge as starters on the offensive line?

 There were many position battles to watch this spring, but none as important as the offensive line.
-The Bulls graduated three senior linemen in Sampson Genus, Jake Sims, and Jamar Bass who all played a lot of snaps for USF.
-With several spots open across the line, all eyes were on what players will step up and emerge as starters and impact players on the offensive line.
+The Bulls graduated four senior linemen last year, and with several spots open, all eyes are on what players will step up and emerge as starters on the offensive line.

-Stay tuned with USFNation.com for the next series of answers.
+Stay tuned for the next series of answers